The Mn Criminal Defense, Personal Injury & Family Law Blog

 With the help of a skilled forgery defense lawyer, it is possible to reduce your forgery charges or even get them dropped.
 However, nothing is certain as a lot of factors are involved in a forgery trial.

+If charges aren’t dropped through one of these two resolutions, the case will proceed to pre-trial.
 However, the burden of proof rests on the state.
 In other words, the state has to prove beyond any doubt that you either created or used the fraudulent documents with the intention to defraud a person or organization in question.
 If you are being tried for possession, they need to prove that you possessed the fake documents, money or goods knowing fully well that they are fake.

 So, the first order of business is to talk to a criminal defense lawyer specializing in forgery crime.
 After hearing your case, the lawyer will help you proceed with the pre-trial steps.